Mmark94/SCRaMbLE-SIM/README.md

 force_SCRaMLE_lin_cir_events(syn_chr: list, Number_events: int, essential=[], circular=False, mu=0, sigma=7, CEN=[], force=True, probability=[0, 2, 2, 1], event_type=False)
 ```

 I am also working on the script SCRaMbLE_DNA_chromosomes.py which will take as input a genome in fasta file and output a SCRaMbLEd genome in a fasta file.
-However, this script is not finished yet.

 ### <a name="reads_SIM"></a>Simulation of long sequencing reads